-The CV or answer to the Motivation question will count for 25% in the final score.
+The answers to the Motivation questions will count for 25% in the final score.

-- 8. The motivation and reflection questions will be published on the RSM IBA website before 1 September each year.
+- 8. The motivation questions will be published on the RSM IBA website before 1 September each year.
 Students should apply for the programme in Studielink before January 15 and in the online application form of RSM before 31 January each year, provided they have applied with Studielink before January 15.
 All required documentation should be uploaded to the online application form by the 31st of January.
-Documents, with the exception of deficiency exams, submitted after the 31 January deadline will not be considered. - 9.
-The selection of applicants will be conducted by the IBA Selection Committee, consisting of staff of RSM's Recruitment & Admissions Office and the Executive Director IBA.

-Decisions of the IBA Selection Committee are open to objection through the Advisory Committee on Objections of Erasmus University within 6 weeks after the decision has been sent to the applicant.
+Documents, with the exception of deficiency exams, submitted after the 31 January deadline will not be considered. - The selection of applicants will be conducted by the IBA Selection Committee, consisting of staff of RSM's Recruitment & Admissions Office.
+Decisions of the IBA Selection Committee are open to objection through the Advisory Committee - on Objections of Erasmus University within 6 weeks after the decision has been sent to the applicant.
 The notice of objection should be submitted through legal.protection@eur.nl.